 - Tumor Lysis Syndrome (TLS).
 TLS is a problem of the rapid breakdown of cancer cells that can happen during your treatment with ISTODAX.
+You should drink plenty of fluids in the 3 days after you receive treatment with ISTODAX.
 Your doctor may do blood tests to check for TLS and may give you medicine to prevent or treat TLS.

 Common side effects of ISTODAX include: